considerable/f3a-pattern-aerobatics-rc.club/src/chapter_1.md

 - NSRCA website recommends a foam plane from FMS [F3A Olympus 1400mm](https://www.horizonhobby.com/product/f3a-olympus-pnp-1400mm/FMM067P2.html)
 - Many people already have powerful foamy from E-Flite [Timber X 1.2m](https://www.horizonhobby.com/product/timber-x-1.2m-pnp/EFL3875.html)
-- There are good profile ARFs from Twisted Hobbies [42-48" Airfoil Series](https://twistedhobbys.com/airplanes/3d-monoplanes/42-48-airfoild-series/) with [Power Combo 42-48" SKU PC17](https://twistedhobbys.com/power-combo-42-48-mono-models/)
+- There are good profile ARFs from Twisted Hobbies [42-48" Airfoil Series](https://twistedhobbys.com/airplanes/3d-monoplanes/42-48-airfoild-series/) with [Power Combo 42-48"](https://twistedhobbys.com/power-combo-42-48-mono-models/)
+- Some people like it 3D-printable like [Notos 1300mm (51")](https://www.planeprint.com/notos)

 With one of the above planes or any other that you have, practice flying the figure **Cuban 8** as follows: